Almost coherent modules and almost coherent sheaves: Almost commutative algebra

 \begin{lemma} If $R$ is an almost coherent ring, then any almost finitely presented $R$-module $M$ is almost coherent. \end{lemma} \begin{proof}

 {\it Step 1:} If $M$ is finitely presented over $R$, then we can write it as a cokernel of a map between free finite rank modules.
-A free finite rank module over an almost coherent ring is almost coherent by Lemma~\ref{main-coh}\ref{main-coh-5}.
-A cokernel of a map of almost coherent modules is almost coherent by Lemma~\ref{main-coh}\ref{main-coh-4}.
-Therefore, any finitely presented $M$ is almost coherent. \\
+A free finite rank module over an almost coherent ring is almost coherent due to Lemma~\ref{main-coh}\ref{main-coh-5}.
+A cokernel of a map of almost coherent modules is almost coherent due to Lemma~\ref{main-coh}\ref{main-coh-4}.
+Therefore, any finitely presented $M$ is almost coherent.

 {\it Step 2:} Suppose that $M$ is merely almost finitely presented.
-Lemma~\ref{almost-finitely-presented} guarantees that, for any finitely generated $\m_0\subset \m$, we can find a finitely presented module $N$ and a map $f\colon N \to M$ such that $\ker f$ and $\coker f$ are annihilated by $\m_0$. $N$ is almost coherent by Step~1.
+Lemma~\ref{almost-finitely-presented} guarantees that, for any finitely generated $\m_0\subset \m$, we can find a finitely presented module $N$ and a map $f\colon N \to M$ such that $\ker f$ and $\coker f$ are annihilated by $\m_0$.
+We know that $N$ is almost coherent by Step~1.
 Therefore, Lemma~\ref{almost-coherent}\ref{almost-coherent-2} implies that $M$ is almost coherent as well. \end{proof}

 \begin{Cor} Let $R$ be an almost coherent ring.
 Then an $R$-module $M$ is almost coherent if and only if it is almost finitely presented. \end{Cor} \begin{proof} The ``only if'' part is clear from the definition, the ``if'' part follows from Lemma \ref{acoh-fp-coh}. \end{proof}